AlbrechtL/welle.io/README.md

 ---
 **WARNING: Not tested with Qt 6.2!**

-To build for macOS, you have have several options: Either you install everything incl. dependencies manually (not covered here and not recommended) or use Homebrew or MacPorts.
+To build for macOS, you have several options: Either you install everything incl. dependencies manually (not covered here and not recommended) or use Homebrew or MacPorts.

 ### Homebrew